attilatorda/Shift-To-Middle_Array/README.md

 **Unrolled Shift-to-Middle Array** <br>
 A hybrid between an unrolled linked list and a shift-to-middle (STM) array, balancing cache efficiency and dynamic operations.

+**Shift-to-Middle Ring Buffer** <br>
+A ring buffer whose head and tail are moved to the middle.
+Resizing could occur when the array is full, or when a certain condition is met, ie. an insert operation is requested while the head is already behind the tail and the array is 80% full.

+**Hybrid Array Combinations** <br>
+It's possible to combine different array implementations (ring buffer, STM array and unrolled linked list) to create a hybrid aray, which changes implementations at different array sizes.

 ## License

 This project is distributed under the terms of the AGPLv3 License.
 The full license text can be found in the  [LICENSE](LICENSE) file.
-For companies requiring a commercial license with different terms than the AGPLv3, I offer a perpetual license for a single payment of 50 euros per company, allowing internal use without resale rights.
-Please reach out to me on [LinkedIn](https://www.linkedin.com/in/attila-torda-787503a5/) to inquire about purchasing.
+Please reach out to me on [LinkedIn](https://www.linkedin.com/in/attila-torda-787503a5/) to inquire about purchasing a different license.

 ## AI Training Ban